 Traffic running between the M6 from the south and the M56 towards Manchester is not catered for at the M6/M56 junction.
 Instead, this traffic is directed to leave a junction early and follow the A556 through the villages of Mere and Bucklow Hill.
 The desperately needed bypass for this route has been planned for some time.
 Will it be built?
 The Highways Agency said yes.
 Then, they said no, we'll have a study into altering the M6/M56 junction first.
 The study said the A556 motorway link was best, so the Highways Agency said yes again.
 And then, just as they started sharpening their pencils, Alastair Darling became Transport Minister and said "no, stop that lads, I've got an idea.
 Why don't we look into altering the M6/M56 junction instead?".
 I don't know about you, but I'm banging my head on the desk here.

-In addition, the latest study now recommends upgrading the A556 to dual carriageway, so it looks like after a 40 year gestation period, the nails will finally be hammered into the coffin of the A556(M).
+Finally, due to open in Spring 2017, the A556 was upgraded to dual carriageway on a similar line to the proposed motorway, so after a 40 year gestation period, the nails were finally hammered into the coffin of the A556(M).

 So where exactly was it meant to go?